 Each dimension starts at 100 points.
 Points are deducted for missing elements, poor implementations, and security gaps.
 The composite score is a weighted average of all 12 dimensions.

-Futuristic SEO search engine optimization analytics dashboard with holographic ranking graphs and keyword visualization
+Futuristic SEO analytics dashboard visualization with holographic search metrics, ranking data streams, and interconnected keyword nodes

-Futuristic SEO search engine optimization analytics dashboard with holographic ranking graphs and keyword visualization
+Futuristic SEO analytics dashboard visualization with holographic search metrics, ranking data streams, and interconnected keyword nodes

 −20